Chart Color Schemes

 Frankston South has strong levels of nearby infrastructure activity, ranking in the top 40% nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch identified ten projects potentially affecting the region.
-Notable ones are: 59 Culcairn Drive Townhouse Development in Frankston South, Towerhill Road Schools Precinct Shared Path, Bayside Mixed-Use Precinct Development, and Peninsula Link Freeway.
-The following list details those most relevant.
+Changes in local infrastructure significantly impact an area's performance.
+AreaSearch has identified ten projects that could affect the region.
+Notable ones are 59 Culcairn Drive Townhouse Development - Frankston South, Towerhill Road Schools Precinct Shared Path, Bayside Mixed-Use Precinct Development, and Peninsula Link Freeway.
+The following list details those most likely to be relevant.

 Professional plan users can use the search below to filter and access additional projects.